Early Anomaly Detection and Location in Distribution Network: A Data-Driven Approach: Case Studies

 \uppercase\expandafter{\romannumeral2}.
-At 2017/3/7 22:30:00, the value of $LES$ begins to decrease dramatically.
-It indicates anomaly signals occur and the status of the feeder change.
-Comparing the recorded power failure time, the anomaly can be detected before that.
-Meanwhile, from 2017/3/7 22:30:00 to 2017/3/9 23:45:00, the $LES-t$ curve is almost $\bf U$-shaped and the delay lag is equal to the split-window's width, which is consistent with our simulation result in case 2.
+From 2017/3/7 22:30:00, $\mathcal{N}_\phi$ begins to decrease dramaticlly, which denotes early anomaly signals occur and the operational state of the feeder begins to deteriorate.
+In view of the fact that the anomaly time is 2017/3/8 13:45:00, it can be concluded that the anomaly is detected in an early phase by the developed approach.
+Meanwhile, it is noted that, from 2017/3/7 22:30:00 to 2017/3/9 23:45:00, the $\mathcal{N}_\phi-t$ curve is almost $\bf U$ shaped and the duration of the anomaly signal on $\mathcal{N}_\phi$ is determined by the window's width, which coincides with our simulation result in Case 1.

-In real-time analysis, faults may happen any time after anomaly signals occur and we may not observe the complete $\bf U$-shaped curve.
-Therefore, the decreasing rate of $LES$ for a series of time is usually calculated to judge whether incipient anomaly signals occur.
-Furthermore, by using the developed location method, induction row numbers of data matrices are located, which is shown in Figure \ref{fig:case4_detection_location}b.

-Figure \ref{fig:case4_detection_location}b is the 3D plot of location indicator $\eta$ regarding 119 observations from 2017/3/3 00:00:00 to 2017/3/14 23:59:59.
-At the incipient anomaly detection moment, i.e., 2017/3/7 22:30:00, we obtain the anomaly indexes through equation (\ref{Eq:location_indicator_origin}), (\ref{Eq:threshold_calculation}) and (\ref{Eq:confidence_interval}), i.e., ${\rm\bf I} = \{53, 54, 59, 60, 61\}$.
-As 7 measurement variables for each distribution transformer are chosen to form the data matrix, we can locate the abnormal transformers by getting round numbers of ${\rm\bf I}$ divided by 7, i.e., NO.7 and NO.8 transformer in the original matrix.
-Transformer IDs that correspond to NO.7 and NO.8 are 1554766408 and 1238878713, which are in accord with the recorded failure transformer IDs.
-Thus, combining the topology of the main feeder, abnormal branch lines or substations with those 2 transformers can be identified in time.

-5) Case Study on Low Dimensional Feeders: In this case, effectiveness of the developed approach for a low-dimensional feeder is validated.
-We choose one feeder with only 6 distribution transformers as our analyzing object.
-The size of the formulated data set is $42\times 1344$.
-The original online monitoring data with power failure time and location recorded is shown in Figure \ref{fig:case_real_org}b.
-It can be seen that the recorded power failure time are 2017/3/8 13:31:00 and 2017/3/13 03:10:00, and the failure transformer ID is 2513743732.

-By using the increasing data dimension method, we increase the data's dimension from $42=21\times 2$ to $21^2=441$.
-Thus, the size of the split-window is $441\times 192$.
-Parameter $\tau _{SNR}$ is set to be 100 and $\tau_\alpha$ is 1.
-The anomaly detection result is shown in Figure \ref{fig:case5_detection_location}a.

-Based on the $LES-t$ curve, we can detect the anomaly in an incipient phase as follows:

-\uppercase\expandafter{\romannumeral1}.
-During 2017/3/3 00:00:00 and 2017/3/7 22:09:00, the value of $LES$ changes smoothly, which means no abnormal signals occur and the status of the main feeder is normal.

-\uppercase\expandafter{\romannumeral2}.
-At 2017/3/7 22:09:00, $LES$ decreases dramatically, which indicates incipient anomaly signals occur and the status of the main feeder is getting worse.
-By comparing with the recorded power failure time, we can detect the anomaly before that.
-Besides, from 2017/3/7 22:09:00 to 2017/3/9 22:09:00, the $LES-t$ curve is almost $\bf U$-shaped and the delay lag is equal to the split-window's width, which is consistent with our simulation results.

-\uppercase\expandafter{\romannumeral2}.
-Similarly, at 2017/3/11 13:46:00, incipient anomaly signals are detected again before power failures.
-It is noted that the delay lag of the $\bf U$-shaped $LES-t$ curve from 2017/3/11 13:46:00 to 2017/3/13 05:00:00 is not equal to the width of the split-window, which may be caused by the superposition of incipient anomaly signals with some other undesired signals.